jessicayung/machine-learning-nd/p5-capstone/README.md

 * `list-of-all-securities-ex-debt.csv`: List of companies listed on the LSE.

 ### Helper scripts
-* `google-finance-scraper.py`: Python script I used to scrape FTSE100 data from Google Finance.
+* `google-finance-scraper-py2.py`: Python script I used to scrape FTSE100 data from Google Finance.
 Not needed to run project.
-Written in Python 3.
+Written in Python 3 and converted print statements.
+(Python 3 alternative available at`google-finance-scraper.py`.)